sderosiaux/guidelines-to-create-a-strong-website/README.md

 }
 ```
   - Use AMP https://www.ampproject.org/.
 It adds constraints and tons of tricks to get über-fast pages.
+  - Check if your website is mobile friendly: https://search.google.com/search-console/mobile-friendly?hl=en-US

 ## Care about offline ?